robinovitch61/the-leo-zone/content/posts/nic-cage-ranked/index.md

 The one everyone has seen!
 It's good!

+### The Surfer (2025)

+Don't live here, don't surf here!
+This movie makes a lot more sense if you read [this article on the IRL Bay Boys](https://en.wikipedia.org/wiki/Lunada_Bay_Boys) - it's almost a documentary.

+### Leaving Las Vegas (1995)

+Not a bad movie, but emotionally, absolutely brutal.
+An emotional trainwreck.

 ### Kick-Ass (2010)

 I don't really remember this movie much except that I liked it.
 Verging on not a Nic Cage movie?

 ### Gone in 60 Seconds (2000)

-A very bad movie.
-The only one on here below a 7/10 rating for me, and it might be something like a 4.
+An ok movie.
+The premise of stealing THAT many cars is cool I guess, but makes the action feel diffuse and unrealistic.
 A dreadlocked Angelina Jolie and Nic Cage awkwardly making out cuz the only thing better than sex or stealing cars is sex AND stealing cars.
 Plenty of other ways to see cool cars.

 ### Next Up: